 Whatever your questions may be our team will be available to advise you on anything from your UCAS application to the content of courses we offer, or our unique campus facilities and accommodation.

 More online chat event dates will be added to this page soon.

 If you can’t attend one of our official Open Days, we offer campus tours throughout the year.
 Conducted by current students, our tours cover all key facilities on campus as well as giving you the chance to ask questions about student life at DMU.

 Why come to an Open Day?

 Choosing a university is an important decision, that’s why we invite you to visit DMU and see for yourself what we have to offer.
 With current students on hand to share their personal experience and tutors to discuss our superb range of courses, DMU Open Days are a game changer when it comes to finding for the right university for you.

-Did you know that DMU is in the top 50 universities for graduate employment and employability?
+Did you know that DMU is in the top 25 UK universities for graduate employment ?
 At our Open Days, you will see our focus on employability in action and understand why DMU’s graduates have gone on to successful careers at world-leading companies including NASA, Disney, IBM, Nike, KPMG, the BBC, Gucci, BMW, Levi’s and Adidas.

 Highlights of our Open Days include: